 Sometimes, I think I must have been born in the wrong era.
 Is it just me - or does everything these days seem to cost rather more than it should?
 Take the purchase of a compact family car, the kind most people want, with room for up to five, a modern engine and a decent-sized 300-litre boot.
 Today, the mainstream makers have decreed that you'll pay from £14,000 to £15,000 for such a thing.
 But one brand disagrees.
 Dacia.
 For much less than half those kinds of asking figures, this Renault-owned Romanian marque can bring you this car, the Sandero.
 Let's check out this revised version.

 So where does the Dacia Sandero fit, sizewise?
 That very much depends on how you position the car.
 On price, you'd have to say it's competing with city cars but in terms of the amount of metal you get, it's actually sized somewhere between a Fiesta-sized supermini and a Focus-sized family hatch.
 In other words, for the kind of money being asked, the interior and exterior dimensions are very generous indeed, with the ordinary five-door hatchback Sandero offering 1436mm of rear elbow room, giving enough space to seat three adults comfortably or install three child seats.
 Boot volume is 320-litres (slightly more than a Ford Focus) which is extremely good for this class and there's a 60/40 split fold rear seat to improve practicality still further.
-We should talk about the changes made to this revised model which gets a revised front end design showcasing Dacia's new lighting signature flanking a revised honeycombed grille.
-The interior's smarter too, with satin-effect chrome finishing to lift the dashboard, a revised steering wheel and some softer-touch surfaces on upper-spec variants.
+In 2017, changes were made to this model, including a revised front end design showcasing Dacia's smarter lighting signature flanking a revised honeycombed grille.
+The interior's smarter than it once was too, with satin-effect chrome finishing to lift the dashboard, a smarter steering wheel and some soft-touch surfaces on upper-spec variants.
 Dacia has even moved the electric window switches from the centre console to a more conventional place on the doors.
 As before, the cabin offers plenty of storage, notably via a central cubby box.
 The oddments spaces in the front and rear doors are large enough to house a 1.5-litre and 0.5-litre bottle respectively.
 As before, there's the option of a crossover-like Sandero Stepway bodystyle with raised suspension and roofbars.

 We have video road tests of approximately 100 models.
 Use the dropdowns to choose the road test.